huynguye/NTLMSoap/README.md

 NTLMSoap
 =====

-A Simple class to make Soap calls against NTLM authenticated Soap Services
+A PHP library providing a SOAP client for services with NTLM authentication.